 - Tap and hold the “Power off” until the “Safe Mode” prompt appears, then tap it to confirm

-- Let the process to finish
+- Let the process finish.

 - When the process completes you will see the “Safe mode” in the lower-left part of the home screen